hpdas/MicroPMU/README.md

-## Real NVP in PyTorch
+## Micro-Phasor Measurement Unit

-Implementation of Micro-PMU .in PyTorch.
-Based on the paper:
+Implementation of Micro-PMU, Based on the paper:
 Development of a micro-phasor measurement unit for distribution system applications

 Usage: